Sanford Hinderlie: Career

-Teaching, Research and Producing
+Teaching, Research, and Producing

-As an educator, Hinderlie has pioneered the development of new techniques and technologies in music education and promotion (see Section 3).
-At Loyola, Hinderlie spearheaded new opportunities in recording and music technology by building studios and labs for student learning, as well as creating internships in local recording studios and radio stations, including the historic WWOZ-FM.
+Hinderlie is also an educator, researcher, and producer.
+He helped develop recording studios and labs at Loyola University to provide students with learning opportunities in music technology.
+He has also created internships in local recording studios and radio stations, including WWOZ-FM.

-Since 1988 he has secured more than $1.8 million in outside grant funding as a principal or co-principal investigator.
-From 2008 to 2009, he was the Benjamin Distinguished Professor of Music, and from 2009 to 2014, he held the Rita O. Huntsinger Distinguished Professorship of Music.
-In 2017-2018 he received an ATLAS grant from the Louisiana Board of Regents to complete his collaborative recording, Summer Haze (2021).
-Among other professional associations, he has been a member of the College Music Society, the Music and Entertainment Industry Educators Association, the Association for Technology in Music Instruction, the Society of Electro-Acoustic Music United States, and the National Academy of Recording Arts and Sciences.
+Hinderlie has secured external grant funding totaling over $1.8 million, and has held notable positions such as the Benjamin Distinguished Professor of Music and the Rita O. Huntsinger Distinguished Professorship of Music.
+In 2017–2018, he received an ATLAS grant from the Louisiana Board of Regents to complete his collaborative recording, Summer Haze (2021).
+He has been affiliated with various professional associations, including the College Music Society, the Music and Entertainment Industry Educators Association, the Association for Technology in Music Instruction, the Society of Electro-Acoustic Music United States, and the National Academy of Recording Arts and Sciences.

-Since 1995, under the label STR Digital Records, Hinderlie has produced, recorded and mastered 26 CDs which are now distributed worldwide by CPI Distribution.
+Since 1995, Hinderlie has produced, recorded, and mastered 26 CDs under his STR Digital Records label, which are distributed worldwide by CPI Distribution.